-You do not need to be much worried about how to use a Bitcoin ATM, even if you are operating it for the first time.
+You do not need to worry about using a Bitcoin ATM, even if you are operating it for the first time.
 If any issue persists, you can always contact the customer care or mentioned helpline for assistance.

 How to Use A Crypto Dispensers ATM to Purchase Bitcoin

 The Crypto Dispensers Bitcoin ATM has been designed with customers in mind for a seamless and easy transaction.
-It offers multiple languages, 4 different cryptocurrencies, and an appealing interface.
+It offers multiple languages, four different cryptocurrencies, and an appealing interface.

-- Select your cryptocurrency of choice (BTC, LTC, ETH, BCH), in this case Bitcoin.
+- Select your cryptocurrency of choice (BTC, LTC, ETH, BCH), Bitcoin.